mokcho/spk_id_unlearn_icml2025/README.md

 For training, prepare your pre-trained ZS-TTS model.

 In the paper, we use VoiceBox.
-We do not make our pre-trained model weights or training code public as per [the Ethics Statement of VoiceBox's original authors](https://voicebox.metademolab.com/) due to risks of misuse. **Please email the authors for extension of this work.**
+We do not make our pre-trained model weights or training code public as per [the Ethics Statement of VoiceBox's original authors](https://voicebox.metademolab.com/) due to risks of misuse. **Please email [Jinju Kim](https://mokcho.github.io/) for extension of this work.**

 You should modify the codes in this repository to work with desired ZS-TTS model.